openxrlab/xrdslam/docs/Adding_a_New_Method.md

     ))
 ```

-# Running custom method
+# Running custom algorithm

-After registering your method you should be able to run the method with,
+After registering your algorithm you should be able to run the algorithm with,

 ```python
 ds-run my-slam --data DATA_DIR  --data-type  replica